imsky/PocketEuler/README.md

 The last example being considered the most efficient, as it uses the least number of numerals.

-The 11K text file, [2]roman.txt, contains one thousand numbers written in valid, but not necessarily minimal, Roman numerals; that is, they are arranged in descending units and obey the subtractive pair rule (see [3]About Roman Numerals... for the definitive rules for this problem).
+The 11K text file, [roman.txt](files/roman.txt), contains one thousand numbers written in valid, but not necessarily minimal, Roman numerals; that is, they are arranged in descending units and obey the subtractive pair rule (see [About Roman Numerals](files/about_roman_numerals.txt) for the definitive rules for this problem).

 Find the number of characters saved by writing each of these in their minimal form.